 Associations between carbohydrate eating patterns and health outcomes

-Men who were classified as moderate carbohydrate eaters were estimated to have lower odds of having hypertension, after adjustment of age, live with a partner or not, educational level, BMI, smoking status and total energy intake.
+Men who were classified as moderate carbohydrate eaters were estimated to have lower odds of having hypertension, after adjustment for age, living with a partner, educational level, BMI, smoking status and total energy intake.
 As discussed above, moderate carbohydrate eaters tended to have meals (or energy consumption) later in time compared with high carbohydrate eaters.
 But, it is noteworthy that low carbohydrate eaters also consumed a large amount of energy (from both fat and alcohol) at night.
 Therefore, considering that moderate carbohydrate eaters were younger than low carbohydrate eaters (although age was adjusted in the full models), it is probable that reverse causality exists here (also due to the nature of cross-sectional study).
 That is, they were potentially both late eaters, however, with increased age (and so with increased health-related problems/concerns) some of them modified their habits, perhaps quitting smoking, replacing carbohydrate food with other energy sources (so that they became low carbohydrate eaters with hypertension) leading to the phenomenon of lower odds of hypertension in moderate carbohydrate eaters.
 Although these hypotheses cannot be determined by the cross-sectional data from NDNS RP, if they are true, the energy sources individuals used to replace carbohydrate in their diet were apparently not wisely chosen.

 Among women, living with a partner was an interaction factor for the associations between carbohydrate eating patterns and BMI and abdominal obesity (WC).
 Directions of the associations were opposite to each other depending on whether women were living with a partner or not.
 This interaction effect was more obvious when looking at abdominal obesity measurement.
 High carbohydrate eaters who lived with partners had lower BMI and WC than low carbohydrate eaters, while moderate carbohydrate eaters who lived alone had higher WC than their low carbohydrate eating counterparts, after adjustment of age, education level, smoking status, total energy intake, and alcohol consumption.
-High carbohydrate eaters who were characterised with high and early daily energy consumption and low fat and alcohol intake may reflect a healthier diet and lifestyle, but this might be different between women who lived alone and those who lived with their partners.
-It was often assumed that living alone may be associated with a lower diversity of food intake and a higher likelihood of having an unhealthy dietary choice [36].
-Therefore, there may be differences in the actual contents consumed in their high carbohydrates, or there may be other social, psychological or lifestyle-related factors related with living alone which were not measured or did not include in the models.
+High carbohydrate eaters who were characterised by high and early daily energy consumption and low fat and alcohol intake may reflect a healthier diet and lifestyle, but this might be different between women who lived alone and those who lived with their partners.
+It was often assumed that living alone may be associated with a lower diversity of food intake and a higher likelihood of having unhealthy dietary choices [36].
+Therefore, there may be differences in the actual contents consumed in their high carbohydrates, or there may be other social, psychological or lifestyle-related factors related with living alone which were not measured or were not included in the models.
 Since the inverse association between high carbohydrate eating pattern and BMI or abdominal obesity were only observed among women who lived with partners, further investigation of this hypothesis is needed.
 In addition, the reason why moderate carbohydrate eaters’ WC was larger than low carbohydrate eaters only among women who lived alone is unknown.
 Given that the evidence of this association was weak and borderline significant, whether it was just a false positive finding should also be explored in other studies.

 Limitations and strengths